 Czech KFOR Reserve Company Activated

-Based on a request by General Gerard Hegarty, KFOR Multinational Task Force Centre Commander, a Czech reserve company, which is on stand-by in the Czech Republic, was activated on Tuesday 13 May 2008.
+Based on a request by Brigadier General Kyosto Halonen, KFOR Multinational Task Force Centre Commander, a Czech reserve company, which is on a stand-by in the Czech Republic, was activated on Saturday 6 September 2008.